privacy-tech-lab/gpc-web-crawler/README.md

 DB_INSTANCE_NAME=yourdbinstancename
 ```

-3. To test if the connection with Google Cloud MySQL is established, under the `database` folder, run
+3. To run the REST API and test if the connection with Google Cloud MySQL is established, under the `database` folder, run

 ```console
 node index.js
 ```

-(This step will be deleted after the development of extension is complete)

 4. If the `ETIMEDOUT` error appears, check your IPv4 address (e.g., [here](https://www.whatsmyip.org/)) and contact @Jocelyn0830 to allowlist your IP address.

-5. If no error is displayed, open a browser and navigate to `http://localhost:8080/analysis` and check if you can see the analysis data (assuming your database name is `analysis`).
+5. If no error is displayed, open a browser and navigate to `http://localhost:8080/analysis` and check if you can see the analysis data.

 6. An alternative way to check your connection and obtain a GUI for MySQL:

 Download MySQL workbench [here](https://www.mysql.com/products/workbench/).
 Follow the instructions to add your MySQL connection and see if it is successful.

+7. Make sure your REST API is running on one terminal.
+Open another terminal, navigate to the `gpc-analysis-extension` folder.
+Build the project by running `npm run build`, which will create a built for Firefox in `.../gpc-optmeowt/dist/firefox/`.

+8. Open a Firefox browser, navigate to the addons page with developer privileges at `about:debugging#/runtime/this-firefox`.

+9. Under `Temporary extensions`, click `Load Temporary Add-on...`.

+10. Select the manifest from the directory where you built OptMeowt, by default `/gpc-analysis-extension/dist/firefox/manifest.json/`.

+11. After the extension is installed, you should be able to see the extension icon turning yellow.
+After about 10 seconds, the icon will turn back to blue.
+This means one analysis run is complete.
+You can view the analysis result at `http://localhost:8080/analysis`.

 ## 4. Thank You!